Six Months in Santa Monica

 So it was/is a tight-knit community, an example, I suppose, of America’s heartland.

-In 1968, as we relocated from suburban LA, there was a bit of culture shock, I suppose.
-In a town that size, everyone know almost everyone else.
+In 1968, as we relocated from suburban LA to this small town, it was a bit of culture shock, I suppose.
+In a town that size, everyone knows almost everyone else.
 Church was very important, and so was high school sports.
-My cousins had a pool table in their basement, which seemed to be very important; they read Nancy Drew and Hardy Boys mysteries; they watched Dark Shadows and “Star Track.”
+My cousins had a pool table in their basement, which seemed to be very important.
+And they read Nancy Drew and Hardy Boys mysteries; they watched Dark Shadows and “Star Track” as they pronounced it.
 My grandfather, in a closet underneath the staircase, had a large collection of “Viewmaster” (https://en.wikipedia.org/wiki/View-Master, circa 1962), slides , three reels per envelope, mostly of far-away places in Europe that most people of the mid-20th century never saw at all, except in National Geographic magazine, or TV shows like The Happy Wanderers (https://en.wikipedia.org/wiki/The_Happy_Wanderers).
 (I remember that show’s theme song, but can’t find it, not even on YouTube.)

 We were there only a few months.
 Sometime over the summer, we moved into a house in Glen Ellyn, a suburb some 25 miles west of downtown Chicago, and maybe 15 miles east of the Batavia accelerator project, now called Fermilab, my father was working on.